renjmindy/FacialTrackDetectors/README.md

 21/21 [==============================] - 1s 29ms/step - loss: 0.0570 - accuracy: 0.9785
 ```

+- Transfer Learning

-**Now we should replace fully-connected layers with 1×1 convolution layers.**
+If one classification architecture with high validation score has been prepared, we can use this architecture for detection.
+Convert classification architecture to fully convolution neural network (FCNN), that returns heatmap of activation. **Now we should replace fully-connected layers with 1×1 convolution layers.** In brief:

+1. 1×1 convolution layer is equivalent of fully connected layer.
+2. 1×1 convolution layers can be used to get activation map of classification network in `sliding window` manner.

 ##### Head before convert
 ![fd](https://github.com/renjmindy/FaceDetectors/blob/master/images/face_10.png)